xsuite/xfields/examples/beambeam_multibunch/design.md

 - Xpart and Xwakes `bunch_selection` contains ordinal indices into the compact list of filled bunches.

-For example, with `filling_scheme=[1, 0, 1, 1]`,
+For example, with `filling_pattern=[1, 0, 1, 1]`,
 `BeamStatsMonitor(selected_slots=[0, 2])` selects physical slots 0 and 2,
 whereas the Xpart/Xwakes `bunch_selection=[0, 2]` selects physical slots 0 and
 3. The new beam-beam API should use physical slot numbers whenever it exposes a selection and should call that argument `selected_slots`.

-### Scope decision
+### Cross-package naming decision

+`filling_pattern` is the canonical public term in Xpart, Xfields, Xwakes and Xtrack.
+Existing `filling_scheme` keyword arguments remain supported as compatibility aliases, while new documentation and examples use `filling_pattern`.
+Supplying both names is an error.
+Internal serialized and Xobject fields may retain their established names to avoid a data-format migration.

-This PR will not change Xpart, Xwakes or `BeamStatsMonitor`.
-The latter already provides the desired physical-slot terminology.
-Changing the meaning of the established Xpart/Xwakes `bunch_selection` argument would require a separate backward-compatible API migration.
-A possible follow-up is to add `selected_slots` to those packages, make it mutually exclusive with the legacy `bunch_selection`, and perform the physical-slot to compact-index conversion internally.
+This naming migration does not change the meaning of the established Xpart/Xwakes `bunch_selection` argument.
+A possible follow-up is to add `selected_slots` to those packages, make it mutually exclusive with `bunch_selection`, and perform the physical-slot to compact-index conversion internally.